 You should never take a preschooler or toddler to Disneyland, they won’t remember it, it’s too expensive and on and on . . . but I’ve got the secrets for taking a toddler to Disneyland and we’re gonna prove the nay-sayers wrong.
 You with me?

-This article was originally published in 2014 and has been updated throughout the years as I’ve taken all my kids to Disneyland in the baby stages, toddler stages and now into big kid and even teen years.
-I’ve got your back and we’re going to navigate this thing together with success secrets to taking a toddler to Disneyland.
+This article was originally published in 2014 and has been updated throughout the years as I’ve taken all my kids to Disneyland in the baby and toddler stages.

 When you have a toddler at Disneyland, it’s no secret—you might need a place to crash for nap time.
 Picking the perfect hotel means you want something clean, comfortable and close by.
 The Disneyland Resort hotels are on-property, and the Grand Californian is the closest one to the parks, even offering a private entrance to California Adventure to their guests.

-If a Disneyland Resort hotel is out of your price range, I’ve got tons of other hotel suggestions that are just as close as the Disneyland Hotel or Paradise Pier Hotel, including ones with fun splash pads and pools that preschoolers and toddlers love:
+But, those Disney-owned hotels come with a hefty price tag.
+The good news is, I’ve got tons of other hotel suggestions that are just as close as the Disneyland Hotel or Pixar Place Hotel, including ones with fun splash pads and pools that preschoolers and toddlers love:

 - Howard Johnson Waterpark hotel has a pirate themed splash zone perfect for toddlers at Disneyland and is a quick walk to Disneyland.